Cobalt-chrome: Common types

 There are several Co-Cr alloys that are commonly produced and used in various fields.
 ASTM F75, ASTM F799, ASTM F1537 are Co-Cr-Mo alloys with very similar composition yet slightly different production processes, ASTM F90 is a Co-Cr-W-Ni alloy, and ASTM F562 is a Co-Ni-Cr-Mo-Ti alloy.

 Structure

 Depending on the percent composition of cobalt or chromium and the temperature, Co-Cr alloys show different structures.
 The σ phase, where the alloy contains approximately 60–75% chromium, tends to be brittle and subject to a fracture.
 FCC crystal structure is found in the γ phase, and the γ phase shows improved strength and ductility compared to the σ phase.
 FCC crystal structure is commonly found in cobalt rich alloys, while chromium rich alloys tend to have BCC crystal structure.
 The γ phase Co-Cr alloy can be converted into the ε phase at high pressures, which shows a HCP crystal structure.

 Uses

+Jewelry making

+Co-Cr alloy is very commonly used in fashion industry to make jewellery, especially wedding bands.